George Floyd protests in Columbus, Ohio: Government and institutional effects

 On May 31, Ohio U.S. Representative Joyce Beatty and Columbus City Council President Shannon Hardin, two of the politicians caught in police pepper spray on the previous day, made a statement supporting a civilian review commission to review police force, instead of allowing the department to investigate its own officers.
 They support immediate police reform, beyond commissions and studies into the issues.

 Mayor Ginther set up an email account for citizens to report misconduct by Columbus police.
 In its first week, the account received about 700 emails.
 Of these about 400 were complaints of excessive force, and 230 were in support of police.
 27 were from family members of police, concerned about officers' safety.
 Other complaints were filed with the police department's internal affairs bureau.

 On June 1, Mayor Andrew Ginther and Columbus City Council denounced the police chief and his officers for their aggressive tactics.
 Ginther created an independent review board for police actions: he asks protesters to report instances of excessive force by police during the protests, to be reviewed by a civilian from the Department of Public Safety's Equal Employment Opportunity Compliance Office.
 On the same day, the city of Columbus declared racism a public health crisis, following Franklin County, which had done the same earlier that month.
-Over 1,200 people signed a letter of support of the city's declaration, many of whom are local business, institution, and nonprofit leaders.
+Over 1,200 people signed a letter of support of the city's declaration, many of whom were local business, institution, and nonprofit leaders.

 On June 5, Mayor Ginther announced that an independent police civilian review board will be modeled in July, and staffed by January 2021.
 The city-appointed Community Safety Advisory Commission had recommended the civilian review panel in January 2020.

 On June 7, City Council members including its president called for charges for some protesters to be dismissed.
-The officials want charges for violating curfew and failing to disperse to be dismissed; the city attorney announced some curfew charges already have been.
+The officials want charges for violating curfew and failing to disperse to be dismissed; the city attorney announced some curfew charges had already been dismissed.

 On June 10, Columbus hosted its first recent hearing on police reform, after five months of inaction.
 The city council president apologized for inaction on the 330-page report on policing problems released August 2019, and officially delivered to the mayor in January.
 In the hearing, Mayor Ginther said creating the civilian oversight panel was his top priority, and stated he is calling on state law enforcement officials to assist investigations into Columbus police malfeasance.
 Some of the city's commissioners pushed for reprioritizing the department's budget, for fewer armored vehicles and helicopters and more social services for police to handle routine societal problems.
 Focus was also on new crowd control training to allow for civilians' First Amendment rights, and to avoid violent tactics during nonviolent situations.
 Also on June 10, Ohio State announced it will establish a task force to review racial disparities at the school, and the offices of research and diversity/inclusion will establish a $1 million fund to study racism and racial disparities.